Intelligent Transportation Systems Using External Infrastructure: A Literature Survey

-The ITS DRIVE-Testfeld Hessen (Dynamic Road Infrastructure Vehicle Environment) is located in the region of Frankfurt, Germany.
+The ITS DRIVE-Testfeld Hessen (Dynamic Road Infrastructure Vehicle Environment) is located close to Frankfurt, Germany.
 The overall goal is the intelligent management of traffic and construction sites.
-Furthermore, the ITS focuses on new techniques for traffic data acquisition with the use of V2V and V2X communication as well as data fusion between vehicle and infrastructure.
-The DRIVE-Testfeld Hessen has implemented intelligent applications which should support automated driving as well as the general traffic flow.
-Therefore, the test bed has more than 120 RSU.
-The applications have been traffic hazard warnings, shockwave damping and Green Light Optimal Speed Advisory (GLOSAR) \cite{LemmerK..2019,BMVI.08032021,CROADSGermany.14032021,Schneider.2019}.
-The mentioned ITS was platform of several projects.
-The project simTD set up many RSU and an ITS Central Station.
-The valued-added services of this project were obstacle warning, electronic brake light and warning about arriving emergency vehicles and construction sites \cite{Commmoveddg1.b.3.2015}.
-Then, the project CVIS (Cooperative Vehicle-Infrastructure Systems) has focused on V2V and V2X communication issues for enhanced driver awareness in an inter-urban environment \cite{.05022020,M.Lu.2014,M.Aramrattana.2015}.
-Last, but not least, the project DRIVE C2X has performed a comprehensive assessment of cooperative systems with field operational tests \cite{M.Lu.2014,.18112021}.
+Furthermore, the ITS focuses on new techniques for traffic data acquisition with the use of V2V and V2X communication as well as data fusion between vehicles and infrastructure.
+The DRIVE-Testfeld Hessen implemented intelligent applications which should support automated driving as well as the general traffic flow.
+Therefore, the test bed has more than 120 RSUs.
+The applications have been traffic hazard warnings, shockwave damping, and Green Light Optimal Speed Advisory (GLOSAR) \cite{LemmerK..2019,BMVI.08032021,CROADSGermany.14032021,Schneider.2019}.
+The mentioned ITS was a platform for several projects.
+The project simTD set up many RSUs and an ITS Central Station.
+The value-added services of this project were obstacle warning, electronic brake lights, and warnings of approaching emergency vehicles and construction sites \cite{Commmoveddg1.b.3.2015}.
+Then, the project CVIS (Cooperative Vehicle-Infrastructure Systems) focused on V2V and V2X communication issues for enhanced driver awareness in an inter-urban environment \cite{.05022020,M.Lu.2014,M.Aramrattana.2015}.
+Last, but not least, the project DRIVE C2X performed a comprehensive assessment of cooperative systems based on field tests \cite{M.Lu.2014,.18112021}.

 Another ITS exists in the city center of Kassel, Germany.
-Here, the traffic lights are equipped with 15 RSU and an existing traffic management center is used.
+Here, the traffic lights are equipped with 15 RSUs, and an existing traffic management center is used.
 The system allows priority treatment of public transport and emergency vehicles at traffic lights.
 Furthermore, the ITS warns road users about approaching emergency vehicles.
-For this purpose, the system uses the so-called DENM (Decentraliced Environmental Notification Messages) for V2V and V2X communication.
-As value-added services, the researchers have developed a forecast for the green phase and an alternative route control \cite{LemmerK..2019,BMVI.08032021,kassel.de:DeroffizielleInternetauftrittderStadtKassel.14032021,Emmett.12112021}.
+For this purpose, the system uses the so-called DENM (Decentralised Environmental Notification Messages) for V2V and V2X communication.
+As value-added services, the researchers have developed a forecast for the green phase and alternative route control \cite{LemmerK..2019,BMVI.08032021,kassel.de:DeroffizielleInternetauftrittderStadtKassel.14032021,Emmett.12112021}.